bunto/bunto/site/_docs/permalinks.md

 ## Extensionless permalinks

-Jekyll supports permalinks that contain neither a trailing slash nor a file extension, but this requires additional support from the web server to properly serve.
+Bunto supports permalinks that contain neither a trailing slash nor a file extension, but this requires additional support from the web server to properly serve.
 When using extensionless permalinks, output files written to disk will still have the proper file extension (typically `.html`), so the web server must be able to map requests without file extensions to these files.

-Both [GitHub Pages](../github-pages/) and the Jekyll's built-in WEBrick server handle these requests properly without any additional work.
+Both [GitHub Pages](../github-pages/) and the Bunto's built-in WEBrick server handle these requests properly without any additional work.

 ### Apache